Unikraft Code Review Process

 A screenshot from a PR showing the [unikraft-bot](https://github.com/unikraft-bot) automatically assigning a reviewer and a maintainer to a PR.

-3. The next automatic operation to occur is the running of the checkpatch.pl program against the PR’s branch applied on top of the staging the repository in question to ensure each commit meets relevant style, consistency and validity requirements.
+1. The next automatic operation to occur is the running of the checkpatch.uk program against the PR's branch applied on top of the staging the repository in question to ensure each commit meets relevant style, consistency and validity requirements.

-4. Along with the checkpatch.pl, a number of consistency builds are run in parallel for known architectures and platforms against the helloworld Unikraft application with the branch of the PR.
-The targets listed in the helloworld application are the targets which are tested by the CI.
-For any errors, please check the relevant build log.
+1. Along with the checkpatch.uk, a number of consistency builds are run in parallel for known architectures and platforms against the helloworld Unikraft application with the branch of the PR.
 These checks will appear at the bottom of the PR, like so:

 Every PR has all the targets of the helloworld application built aganst it ontop of the `staging` branch of the Unikraft core repository.